Olha26star/Is-there-a-relationship-between-income-level-and-demographic-indicators-across-Ukrainian-regions-in-/README.md

 ## Data Used
 The project uses official statistical data for 2020 and 2021 on population, birth rates, mortality rates, and average salaries across Ukrainian regions.

-Section: Analysis of Demographic Rates and Regional Differences
+## Section: Analysis of Demographic Rates and Regional Differences

 A comparative analysis of demographic indicators for 2020 and 2021 shows a significant deterioration in Ukraine’s natural population growth.
 Two interconnected trends can be observed across all regions of the country:

-an increase in the Death Rate;
+an increase in the Death Rate;<br>
 a decrease in the Birth Rate.

 The combination of these factors indicates an acceleration of population decline.